How to Lower your Website’s Bounce Rate

 *Bounce rates tell you how many people come to a page and then bounce right outta there.
 A high bounce rates tell you, and Google, that you’re not providing enough value on that page to entice visitors to check out more of your site.
 A low bounce rate means that your visitors find value and want to see what else you offer on your site.

-HOW TO ALTER YOUR ARTICLES TO BE MORE EFFECTIVE
+HOW TO ALTER YOUR WEBSITE TO BE MORE EFFECTIVE

 I’ve changed my writing style a lot over the years and am still learning and adjusting.
 I used to think long paragraphs showed the reader there was lots of content and value.
 But now I know it looks daunting and makes it hard to pick up the key points that usually sit at the beginning and end of a paragraph.